nu11man/react-native-essentials/README.md

    ```
    This change is required to avoid crashes related to View state being not persisted consistently across Activity restarts.

+- **Font Awesome**: With this initial config you will have the free version of the Font-Awesome library (`free-solid-svg-icons`, `free-brands-svg-icons`, `free-regular-svg-icons`).
+If you are a pro subscriber you'll need to follow [extra steps](https://fontawesome.com/docs/web/use-with/react-native) to connect your account.

 ---

 ### Currently supported dependencies and configurations